grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/05 constant-arrival-rate.md

 ---
 title: 'Constant arrival rate'
-excerpt: 'A fixed number of iterations are executed in a specified period of time.'
+excerpt: 'A fixed number of iterations are started in a specified period of time.'
 ---

 ## Description

-A fixed number of iterations are executed in a specified period of time.
+A fixed number of iterations are started in a specified period of time.
-Since iteration execution time can vary because of test logic or the system-under-test responding more slowly, this executor will try to compensate by running a variable number of VUs&mdash;including potentially initializing more in the middle of the test&mdash;in order to meet the configured iteration rate.
+This executor will continue to start iterations at the given rate as long as there are VUs available to run them.
+Since iteration execution time can vary because of test logic or the system-under-test responding more slowly, this executor will try to compensate by running a variable number of VUs&mdash;including potentially initializing more in the middle of the test&mdash;to meet the configured iteration rate.
 This approach is useful for a more accurate representation of RPS, for example.

 See the [arrival rate](/using-k6/scenarios/arrival-rate) section for details.